notedhelms/accelerators/docs/classic-templates/solar.md

 6. In the REST URL field, paste the URL: https://developer.nrel.gov/api/solar/solar_resource/v1.json?address=Tremont%20St,%20Boston,%20MA%2002111
 7. On the Authentication dropdown, select URL Parameter Token
 8. Under field name, enter ‘api_key’
-9. Under token, paste the following string: qBelSvrQOtJ3CzPBPJ9tZTWeEiwLHuahQ4ei8hfj
+9. Under token, paste your API key
  ![Alt text](<images/solar workshop/Solar Workshop_image083.jpg>)
 10. Click ‘Test Connection’.
 If everything is in the right place, you should get an alert that the connection was successful.
 11. Click ‘Discover’.
 This will import the various fields at that datasource endpoint, which we will then ‘map’ to our entities/attributes.